 "I want to review risks related to drinking or using drugs, give you some feedback about some questions you answered, and give you some options and choices.
-What you decide about options and choices is up to you and your parents, or [if a court is involved] the court."
+What you decide about options and choices is up to you."

 2. Review Possible Impacts of Substance Abuse.